jeras/TCB/README.md

 when switching access direction.

-Compared to **OBI1** (RISC-V Ibex CPU, and other Pulp Platform designs), The response delay is fixed, thus making the response path logic simpler.
+Compared to **OBI1** (RISC-V Ibex CPU, and other Pulp Platform designs), the response delay is fixed, thus making the response path logic simpler.
 If a peripheral is unable to respond immediately,
 OBI1 would delay the response channel ready signal, while TCB would apply backpressure to the request handshake.